stephenweigel/repair-calculator/README.md

-# Absolute Mac Application
+# Repair Calculator Application
-This is an application for helping quote customers faster and more accurately at Absolute Mac.
+This is an application for helping quote customers at a computer repair shop.

 ## Instructions
 1. Make sure you have [node.js](http://nodejs.org/) and [git](http://git-scm.com/) installed on your machine.